A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: Background and related work

 \subsection{Package-to-group Mechanism}

 The package-to-group mechanism bundles multiple packages with similar purposes into a group, as shown in Figure \ref{fig:teaser}.
 This mechanism primarily simplifies the installation and management, enhancing efficiency for developers and maintainers.
 Different Linux distributions implement this mechanism in different ways.
-For instance, Debian and Debian-based systems (\eg Ubuntu), use \textit{metapackages}~\cite{web:metapackage}, which define groups of related packages based on their purposes.
-This allows maintainers to install a complete set of packages for a specific task, such as setting up a desktop or development environment, in one step.
+For instance, Debian and Debian-based Linux distributions (\eg Ubuntu) use \textit{metapackages}~\cite{web:metapackage}, which defines groups of multiple packages based on their purposes.
+This allows developers and maintainers to integrate a specific functional feature in one step, \ie install a corresponding group with all relevant packages.
 In Red Hat and its derivatives (\eg Fedora and CentOS), this mechanism is based on the concept of \textit{groups}.
-These groups can be defined by a configuration file, which lists relevant groups and their associated packages.
-Maintainers can easily install or uninstall groups, making it easier to manage large sets of related packages.
+These groups can be defined by a configuration file, which lists all groups and their associated packages.
+Maintainers can easily install or uninstall groups, making it easier to manage large sets of packages.

-The P2G mechanism not only helps maintainers more easily locate and install the packages they need but also facilitates system maintenance.
+The P2G mechanism not only helps maintainers more easily locate and install the packages they need but also facilitates the maintenance of OSS projects.
 Additionally, this mechanism can simplify security updates and upgrades, as OSS projects can be targeted at specific groups rather than updating each package individually.
 This is particularly important in managing servers and large enterprise environments.